Nemus-Project/magpie-python/abstract.md

 boundary conditions as limiting cases.
 An interactive, free and open-source (pyhton-based?) web app is developed supporting several functionalities (we should spend a couple of words describing the kind of functionalities we offer).
-PlateVibe (name can change) offers a free, open-source and reliable alternative to simulate elastic plate vibration.
-It is a powerful research tool for students, scientists, and musical instrument builders.
+PlateVibe (name can change) offers reliable alternative to simulate elastic plate vibration, and is a powerful research tool for students, scientists, and musical instrument builders.